 The review included documents prepared at international, national, regional (sub-regional) and local scale.
-A brief summary of the documents reviewed, and the main findings are summarised in Table 3-1 and section 3.2.
-Further details presented in Appendix A which identifies key themes from the review.
-These key themes were collated following review of the individual documents in order to identify their common messages and objectives.
-These later formed an important stage in developing the SA Framework - see Chapter 5 of the Scoping Report.
+A brief summary of the documents reviewed and the main findings are summarised in Table 3-1.
+Further details are presented in Appendix A.

 Table 3-1: Summary of main findings of the Plans and Policy Review